Ducks, drones and AI: Missouri scientists test new method for counting waterfowl

 "Before that, MDC collected lots of images — they don't have the manpower even to process them," Shang said with a laugh.
 "If you just look at the picture from the drawing, you only see those small dots, you have to zoom in, so this is a very tedious and time-consuming process."

 Viegut knows that firsthand.
-Before taking his current position with MDC, he worked on the study with Shang and served as a human baseline, zooming in on photos and counting ducks to understand how accurate the AI system was.
-The department isn’t using the new technology quite yet, but this is a job Viegut hopes AI takes.
+Before taking his current position, he worked on the study with Shang and served as a human baseline, zooming in on photos and counting ducks to understand how accurate the AI system was.
+The department isn't using the new technology quite yet, but this is a job Viegut hopes AI takes.

 "I would never envy anyone who said their job was to look at images and label ducks, especially after doing hundreds of thousands of them," Viegut said.

-Scientists at the University of Missouri have found that artificial intelligence can successfully count waterfowl in drone survey photos like this one, taken at Otter Slough Conservation Area in November 2021.

-The system also wouldn’t replace the person conducting the survey because they would still need to operate the drone and the technology, Viegut said.
+The system also wouldn't replace the person conducting the survey because the drone and the technology would still need to be operated by a person, Viegut said.

 Viegut said more accurate counts of migrating birds will help the state make better decisions about management, and his coworkers are excited about the potential.